 His main job in the office is to help me sort and file papers.
-Even though he can’t read much yet, he can sort them into horse (Lloyds Bank), the X (Halifax) and triangles (HSBC).
+Even though he can’t read much yet, he can sort papers by recognising logos.
 I have found it really useful in helping me get started every time I need to tackle a pile of papers or post.

 He can also help fetch and carry, which is useful if I’m working late and I want him to go and ask Daddy to get me some more wine.

 So don’t feel that running a business and having kids is an either/or situation – you can definitely have both.
 The only balance you really need is that the one makes money faster than the other drains it!